mosip/esignet/oidc-ui/README.md

   - BIO: Sign in with Biometrics
   - OTP: Sign in with OTP
   - PIN: Sign in with PIN
+  - PWD: Sign in with Password,
+  - WLA: Sign in with Wallet

   Loading of the component in this page depends on the auth-factors returned from the oauth-details endpoint (auth-factors are derived based on the acr_values parameter in authorize request).